 The portfolio consultant selected the portfolio from equity securities included in the S&P 1500 Index with a relatively high BIC Rating and a "Buy" rating from Argus Research Company, an affiliate of the portfolio consultant.
 A "Buy" rating means that Argus Research Company estimates a security to deliver a risk-adjusted return that beats the S&P 500 Index over the next 12 months.
-The portfolio consultant only considered dividend paying large-cap companies (which it defines as companies with market capitalizations greater than \$20 billion) for inclusion in the trust's portfolio in an effort to find sustainable companies that are at least in the large-cap category and signal they value their shareholders by paying a dividend.
+The portfolio consultant only considered large-cap companies (which it defines as companies with market capitalizations greater than \$20 billion) for inclusion in the trust's portfolio.
 In selecting the final portfolio, the portfolio consultant applied a sector overlay to the remaining securities and considered the following additional factors: (i) strength of a security's BIC Rating, (ii) the reasonableness of the valuation of the company, (iii) uncorrelated revenue streams and (iv) analyst conviction.
 It is a fundamental policy of the trust to invest, under normal circumstances, at least 80% of the value of its assets in sustainable impact investments.
 Sustainable impact investments include investments made on the basis of environmental, social and/or corporate governance factors.
 The portfolio consultant applied the selection criteria prior to the trust's formation.
 As a result, it is possible that the securities do not meet certain of the selection criteria as of the trust's initial date of deposit.